forestgrape/coronavirus/2_biological/hosts_of_nidovirales.md

 * The natural habitat of both Sars-CoV-1 and Sars-CoV-2 as of 21.9.20 is often though as bats.
 * The jump and adaption to humans is unclear

-Here we will show that SARS-like likely have a dual host life cycle alternating between insects and mammals.
+Here the hypothesis of a dual host life cycle alternating between insects and mammals is stated and argued.

 ### Relevance
 * Knowing the habitat can help to adequately prevent additional jumps.